Swap Party Rules, Tips, and Other Ideas You Need to Know

 I first heard about swap parties when a friend invited me to one.

-It was such a fun way to shop for FREE that I now recommend it frequently, especially if your’e on a tight budget or doing a no spend challenge!
+It was such a fun way to shop for FREE that I now recommend it frequently, especially if you’re on a tight budget or doing a no spend challenge!

-Swap parties are a rare opportunity to trade for stylish goods you often won’t find in store today!
-The fun part is that you just don’t know what you’ll find!
+Swap parties are a rare opportunity to trade for stylish goods you often won’t find in stores today!

 While the concept is simple, hosting a swap party takes a bit of planning and preparation.